vijayalakshmiblue8508-maker/student/README.md

 ** EDA provides meaningful insights and helps in better decision-making.

-** Machine Learning Model

-A supervised machine learning model is used to predict student performance.

-** Model Used:
-Linear Regression (or Random Forest)
-** Target Variable:
-Total Marks / Average Performance
-** Evaluation Metrics:
-Mean Squared Error (MSE)
-R² Score

-** The model is trained to predict student performance with good accuracy.

 ** Visualization

 Visualization helps in presenting data insights in a clear and understandable way.